 MIPLC Lecture Series

-The lectures are organized with the kind support of and hosted at the Max Planck Institute for Intellectual Property and Competition Law.
-They are aimed at the interested IP community and are open to the public.
+Initiated in 2005, MIPLC Lecture Series invites renowned scholars and practitioners from all over the world to give presentations on current issues of intellectual property law.
+The lectures are organized with the kind support of and hosted at the Max Planck Institute for Innovation and Competition.
+They are aimed at the interested IP and competition law community and are open to the public.

 Please email us if you would like to be added to our distribution list or if you would like to propose a topic for a lecture.
 We look forward to hearing from you.